Dwain Sliger, M.Div, MA, LPC, CRAADC, MCHC

 Dwain Edwin Sliger received his Master of Divinity Degree from Concordia Seminary in St. Louis and a Master of Arts in Professional Counseling from Lindenwood University.
-He is a Licensed Professional Counselor in the state of Missouri and a Certified Reciprocal Advanced Alcohol and Drug Counselor in Missouri, and a Master Certified Health Coach.
+He is a Licensed Professional Counselor in the state of Missouri, a Certified Reciprocal Advanced Alcohol and Drug Counselor in Missouri, and a Master Certified Health Coach.

 Dwain has extensive teaching experience as a college adjunct instructor.
 He is a former Navy chaplain and a veteran of Operation Iraqi Freedom.
 His professional memberships include the American Counseling Association and the American Association of Christian Counselors.

 Dwain is dedicated to helping individuals, couples, families, and groups improve their lives as they work through issues leading to mental and spiritual wellness.
 His therapeutic work includes: anxiety, depression, grief, relationships, trauma, marriage enrichment, co-parenting, and high conflict families.
 He works extensively with court ordered family counseling.

 He has worked with the military and the veteran population as a Navy Chaplain as well as clergy in congregational settings.
 He has worked with law enforcement as a chaplain and counselor.